 top of page

-I publish academic research papers across the fields of computer graphics and UGC, computer games, visual culture and art history.
+I write across the fields of computer graphics and UGC, computer games, visual culture and art history.
 Here is a selection of my publications:

 Realism in the Age of the Simulated Image: Two Black Holes